kutao207/kutao207.github.io/_pages/home.md

 ## Dataset

 The data is provided by Cyclomedia.
 We choose over ??  manually annotated street-scene 3D point cloud pairs in two different years.
-The point clouds are recorded by a lidar sensor on a car.
+The point clouds are recorded by  mobile laser scanning (MLS).
 Each point cloud pair represents a street scene in two different years and contains a group of changed or unchanged objects.
 Objects are annotated into 5 meaningful change types and an extra `undefined` class which will not be evaluated.
 The five meaningful change labels are:

 (1) `Nochange` (2) `Change` (3) `Added` (4) `Removed` (5) `Color_change`